run-llama/llama_index/README.md

 # 🗂️ ️GPT Index

-GPT Index is a project consisting of a set of *data structures* that are created using LLM's and can be traversed using LLM's in order to answer queries.
+GPT Index is a project consisting of a set of *data structures* that are created using LLMs and can be traversed using LLMs in order to answer queries.

 PyPi: https://pypi.org/project/gpt-index/.